 - Will you be wearing your veil during the dance?

 - Is he wearing a tux jacket?
 Tux shoes?

 These make a difference too.
 If your guy is wearing a tux jacket, be sure he practices a couple of times at least with a suit jacket on.
 It feels very different dancing in a jacket than it does in the t-shirt and jeans he's used to.
 Tux shoes are also very slippery and often stiff.
 Have him practice in the slickest pair of dress shoes he has and be sure to try 1 or 2 moves that day beforehand in the actual tux shoes.
 Your shoes are also very important.
 You want to feel totally comfortable moving in them, so if possible, practice in your wedding shoes as much as possible.
-Also, remember to take some backwards steps at your next fitting to ensure that your seamstress is altering the dress short enough to make sure you will not trip on it while dancing.
+Also, remember to take some backwards steps at your next fitting to ensure that your seamstress is altering the dress short enough so you won't trip on it while dancing.

 8. Practice at least once every day.

 Everyone thinks that they need to set aside at least an hour to practice, but reality is, those extra hours don't come around very often.
 Aim to have at least 3-5 minutes a day to practice.
-Make it a part of your daily routine - brush your teeth then run through the dance, or something like that.
+Make it a part of your daily routine—brush your teeth then run through the dance, or something like that.
 Even just running through it that once will help you immensely.
 Dance has a lot to do with muscle memory.
-So the more regularly you use your muscles that way, the easier and more natural the dance will seem.
+So the more often you use your muscles that way, the easier and more natural the dance will seem.
 On the extra busy days, just run through it that once.
 On the weekends or a lighter day, set aside a little more time to work out the kinks.

 No matter what, your guests are not going to remember every step you do.
 But they will remember if it looked like you were enjoying the moment or not.
 Even if you heaven forbid screwed up completely, if you keep smiling, all anyone will remember is how cute you looked and what a sweet dance you had.